lil-cain/SE4/SE4.md

 ASG - Service Canary
 --------------------

 The "Service Canary" (ASG) returns a successful response in the case that the service is in a healthy state.
 If a service returns a failure response or fails to respond within a predefined timeout then the service can expect to be terminated and replaced.
-(Typcially this resouce is used in auto-scaling group healthchecks.)
+(Typically this resouce is used in auto-scaling group healthchecks.)

 A successful response is a 200 OK with a content of the text "OK" (including quotes) and a media type of "plain/text"